Fusakichi Omori’s Prayer. Oil on panel, 10in x 19in, 2011. DETAIL PHOTOS

 Ellen Swallow Richards (December 3, 1842 – March 30, 1911) was the foremost female industrial and environmental chemist in the United States in the 19th century, pioneering the field of home economics.
 Richards graduated from Westford Academy (2nd oldest secondary school in Westford, MA).
 She was the first woman admitted to the Massachusetts Institute of Technology (MIT) and its first female instructor, the first woman in America accepted to any school of science and technology, and the first American woman to earn a degree in chemistry.
-Read the rest of this entry »
+DETAIL PHOTOS

 Portrait of Max Planck, Theoretical Physicist

 Max Planck (April 23, 1858 – October 4, 1947) was a German theoretical physicist, considered to be the founder of quantum theory, and thus one of the most important physicists of the twentieth century.
 Planck was awarded the Nobel Prize in Physics in 1918.
-Read the rest of this entry »
+DETAIL PHOTOS

 Portrait of Andreas Vesalius, Anatomist